 A water resistant watch can be occasionally exposed to elements like rain and snow or even be quickly submerged in water.
 There are watches that indicate water resistance up to a certain depth.
 On the other hand, waterproof watches are designed to withstand being submerged in water for extended periods of time.

-- Solar powered: many outdoor persons prefer solar powered survival watches because they require little to no maintenance.
+Many outdoor persons prefer solar powered survival watches because they require little to no maintenance.
 As you might have guessed from the name, these watches are either directly powered by sunlight or the batteries can be recharged using the sun.

-- Mechanically wound or self-winding: there are outdoor watches that will require the user to wind them up to ensure accuracy in time keeping.
+There are outdoor watches that will require the user to wind them up to ensure accuracy in time keeping.
 On the other hand, there are also ones that can self-wind as long as the watch is worn and in motion.

 If you are still having a hard time choosing which watch to buy, you should take a look at the products featured below in order to get you started.
-Here are some of the best reviewed survival watches available:
+Here are some of the best reviewed survival watches available.

 Dimensions: 5.4 x 4.7 x 4.7 inches